How to help your teen be active every day?

 Physical activity is known to have a positive impact on:

-• Physical condition (cardiorespiratory capacity, muscular endurance, flexibility, motor capacity)
+• Physical health: bone health, cardiovascular health, muscular endurance, flexibility, motor skills;

 Did you know that…

 What is considered moderate- to high-intensity physical activity?
 Any activity that increases heart and breathing rates sufficiently or significantly.
-If you find it hard to say a few words while exercising, that’s an indication that you’re at a good intensity.
+If you find it hard to say a few words while exercising, you’re at a good intensity.

 In short

 • Most teens don’t reach the recommended level of physical activity.
-That means they’re missing out on the many benefits physical activity could give them.
+That means they’re missing out on the many benefits.

 • The pleasure they get from practising a sport can be a powerful motivator.